visualizedata/george-sieniawski-thesis/README.md

 ## Table of Contents

-### Chapter One - Current Carrier Challenges
+### 0.0 - Front Matter/Prefatory Materials
+    0.1	Abstract
+    0.2	Dedication and Acknowledgements
-    1.1	Caveats on Maps/Terminology, Non-Recognition of Disputed Territories/Sovereignty Claims
+    0.3	Caveats on Maps/Terminology, Non-Recognition of Disputed Territories/Sovereignty Claims
+    0.4	Maintaining Carrier Operational Security (OPSEC) in the Data/Avoiding Stavra-Type Issues

+### 1.0 - Current Carrier Challenges
-    1.2	Maintaining Carrier Operational Security (OPSEC) in the Data/Avoiding Stavra-Type Issues 1.3	U.S. Legal/Statutory Requirement (10 U.S.C. § 5062) to Maintain Eleven Operational Carriers
+    1.1	U.S. Legal/Statutory Requirement (10 U.S.C. § 5062) to Maintain Eleven Operational Carriers
-    1.4	State and Structure of the Navy’s Carrier Strike Groups (CSGs) and Amphibious Ready Groups (ARGs) 1.5	Pressure on the 7th Fleet in the Western Pacific Area of Responsibility (AOR) 1.6	Major Straits, Channels, Chokepoints, Redlines, Geopolitical Hot Spots and Separatist/Irredentist/Revanchist/Revisionist Spoiler Groups
+    1.2	State and Structure of the Navy’s Carrier Strike Groups (CSGs) and Amphibious Ready Groups (ARGs) 1.3	Pressure on the 7th Fleet in the Western Pacific Area of Responsibility (AOR) 1.4	Major Straits, Channels, Chokepoints, Redlines, Geopolitical Hot Spots and Separatist/Irredentist/Revanchist/Revisionist Spoiler Groups
-    1.7	Russia’s Cold- and Warm-Water Bases and Strategy for Turkey/Iran 1.8	Piracy in the Horn of Africa (HoA) and Strait of Malacca (SoM) 1.9	Conflicts in the Maritime Southeast Asia (MSA) 1.10	China’s One Belt, One Road (OBOR), Nine-Dash Line (NDL), and Maritime Silk Road (MSR)
+    1.5	Russia’s Cold- and Warm-Water Bases and Strategy for Turkey/Iran 1.6	Piracy in the Horn of Africa (HoA) and Strait of Malacca (SoM) 1.7	Conflicts in the Maritime Southeast Asia (MSA) 1.8	China’s One Belt, One Road (OBOR), Nine-Dash Line (NDL), and Maritime Silk Road (MSR)

-### Chapter Two - Theories of Seapower
+### 2.0 - Theories of Seapower
     2.1	Seablindness, Ninety Percent of Everything, and “The Outlaw Ocean” 2.2	Naval Theorists from Mahan to Gorshkov
     2.3	Timeline of Aircraft Carrier Construction and Naval Aviation